 This explains the autonomic actions:

 Glaucoma, which is the second leading cause of blindness, is a chronic neuropathy of the optic nerve in which there is progressive degeneration at the optic disc.
 On visual examination, the rim of the optic disc becomes thinner and the optic disc cups inward.
-Histologically, retinal ganglion cell axons (see handout figure) degenerate, followed by their cell bodies.
+Histologically, retinal ganglion cell axons (see figure on outline) degenerate, followed by their cell bodies.

 The degeneration is linked to increased stress placed on the region of the optic disc by increased intraocular pressure.
 While increased intraocular pressure is not detected in every case, the reduction of degeneration is closely linked to reducing the pressure, and all the treatments are focused on this.